ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         **Sophie is the creative Marketing Executive who is proud to share her passion and ambition with her two brothers.**

-        “It’s quite an emotional milestone, especially when you look back and see how far we have all come.
-We started off as kids helping dad out in the school holidays, and here we are 20 years later taking over a £5million business!
+        “This is by far the biggest highlight and achievement in my life to date.
+I am so happy and feel extremely humble to be taking over the business with Gareth and Oliver and can't wait to continue this incredible journey with them.
+It’s quite an emotional milestone when you look back and see how far we have all come.
+We started off as kids helping dad out in the school holidays, and here we are 20 years later taking over a £6million business!

-        I joined ASL when I was 18, and the wealth of knowledge I have gained from my dad has been invaluable.
-He has given me so much time from mastering marketing techniques to teaching me the overall operations of running a business.
+        I will definitely miss dad not being around the factory every day, but I'm glad he is now enjoying retirement!
+He has taught me so much over the years from mastering marketing techniques to understanding the overall operations of running a business.
+I hope we make him proud”.

-        I’m so excited for the future and whilst we will focus on the goals and push for further growth, we’ll most definitely enjoy the journey and look after one another.
-It’s a very fortunate position to be in, we’re extremely blessed”.

         **Oliver is the Purchasing Manager and is really excited for this next chapter in the business.**